inf112-v21/G6-1/README.md

 ## Known bugs

-Currently throws "WARNING: An illegal reflective access operation has occurred", however the project still runs and it does not affect performance.
+* Currently throws "WARNING: An illegal reflective access operation has occurred", however the project still runs and it does not affect performance.

+* When selecting cards, if you attempt selecting an empty slot of an already used card the program will think there is a card there.
+Then move the card already in the playing
+* slots one to the right, leaving an empty spot where it was moved from